-Patrick Griffis, President, Ultra HD Forum Sept 2023
+Dr. Yasser Syed, President, Ultra HD Forum April 2024

-1.1 Changes from version 3.0 to 3.1
+1.1 Changes from version 3.2 to 3.3

-What's new in the Fall 2023 version of the UHDF Guidelines Orange Book, Foundational Technologies for Ultra HD (v3.0), edited by Nabajeet Barman.
+What's new in the Fall 2024 version of the UHDF Guidelines Orange Book, Foundational Technologies for Ultra HD (v3.3), edited by Jim DeFilippis and Nabajeet Barman.

-Foundational Technologies for Ultra HD is the second of the series of Rainbow Books on the Guidelines for Ultra HD.
-The scope and purpose of this book is to describe the foundational Ultra HD technologies, including compression technologies (HEVC and AVS 2), High Dynamic Range (HDR), Wide Color as well as audio formats, including channel based immersive audio.
+The Foundational Technologies for Ultra HD is the second in the series of Rainbow Books on the Guidelines for Ultra HD.
+The scope and purpose of this book is to inform the reader regarding the core Foundational technologies that have been found to enable Ultra HD services.
+Foundational technologies include video encoding (HEVC, AVS 2), HDR (HLG and PQ), wide color (Rec 2020, P3), and Audio (5.1 surround and channel based immersive).